San Francisco Motorcycle Accident Lawyer

 One of California’s more controversial laws regards the practice of lane-splitting.
 Thanks to a recent bill, it’s legal to lane split in California if you do it in a “safe and prudent” manner.
 Lane splitting is not necessarily indicative of negligence in a motorcycle injury case.

 Since lane-splitting legislation is relatively new, it may be one of the more important aspects of your motorcycle injury case.
-If you incurred injury during the practice of lane splitting, a jury will have to determine if you did it in a safe and prudent manner.
+If you incurred an injury during the practice of lane splitting, a jury will have to determine if you did it in a safe and prudent manner.
 Generally, it’s inadvisable to lane split when traffic is moving more than 30 miles per hour, and motorcyclists should not lane split more than 10 miles per hour faster than the speed of traffic.

 Adherence to these motorcycle laws, as well as applicable traffic laws, will be important to your motorcycle injury case.
 If you have any further questions, talk to your personal injury attorney.